IS YOUR BOARD CAUGHT IN GROUP?

 3. Amend the Amendment

 6. Lay on the Table

 7. Previous Question

-Teach your members the basics first.
+Teach your members the basics, first.
 Many groups spend the year fighting with Robert’s instead of taking the time to learn it.
-Bring in someone to teach it or to conduct a webinar.
+Bring in someone to teach it in person or via webinar.
 Provide training tools such as Robert’s Rules Made Simple Solution.
-But remember even Robert’s Rules of Order is a team tool it is no good if only one person knows how to use it, commit to teaching your entire board the basics!
+But remember, even Robert’s Rules of Order is a team tool it is no good if only one person knows how to use it, commit to teaching your entire board the basics!

 Step #4: Ask for participation